dactylroot/rtsp/README.md

     Client(rtsp_server_uri, verbose = TRUE)

-For convenience, there are some special URIs:
+Special URIs are also recognized for convenience:

-  * integers load a local USB or webcam starting with interface 0 via `OpenCV`
+  * integers will load a local USB or webcam starting with interface 0 via `OpenCV` e.g. `rtsp.Client(0)`
-  * 'picam' uses a Raspberry Pi camera as source
+  * 'picam' uses a Raspberry Pi camera as source e.g. `rtsp.Client('picam')`

 ## Examples